rocket-pool/RPIPs/RPIPs/RPIP-31.md

 ### Staking RPL
 - As the controller of the RPL for a node, I MUST be able to stake additional RPL
-  - If a node's RPL withdrawal address is unset, the call MUST come from the node's address, or a specifically allowed address
+  - If a node's RPL withdrawal address is unset, the call MUST come from the node's address, primary withdrawal address, or a specifically allowed address
-  - If a node's RPL withdrawal address is set, the call MUST come from the current RPL withdrawal address, or a specifically allowed address
+  - If a node's RPL withdrawal address is set, the call MUST come from the node's address, current RPL withdrawal address, or a specifically allowed address
 - As the controller of the RPL for a node, I MUST be able to control the list of specifically allowed RPL staking addresses
+  - If a node's RPL withdrawal address is unset, the call MUST come from the node's address
+  - If a node's RPL withdrawal address is set, the call MUST come from the current RPL withdrawal address

+### Locking RPL
+- The ability to put RPL at risk via locking SHALL be initialised to disallowed
+- As the controller of the RPL for a node, I MUST be able to control whether RPL can be put at risk via locking, for example to participate in governance proposal/challenges
   - If a node's RPL withdrawal address is unset, the call MUST come from the node's address
   - If a node's RPL withdrawal address is set, the call MUST come from the current RPL withdrawal address